JCube001/Fusion/README.md

 ## TODO

-* Should like into supporting multiple different degrees of freedom.
+* Should look into supporting multiple different degrees of freedom.
 * Find a good way to run unit tests on everything.